google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 srcset="img/art-direction.png 1x, img/art-direction-2x.png 2x">

-Other times the image may need to be changed more drastically: changing the proportions, cropping and even replacing the entire image.
+Other times the image may need to be changed more drastically: changing the proportions, cropping, and even replacing the entire image.
 In this case, changing the image is usually referred to as art direction.
 See [responsiveimages.org/demos/](https://responsiveimages.org/demos/) for more examples.